KneelingBeginner

 Kneeling Side Stretch

-Yoga practitioner in kneeling side stretch with arm reaching overhead
+Yoga practitioner performing Kneeling Side Stretch with arm overhead

 www.yoga-sequencing.com